keil4ni/recipe-analysis/README.md

 #### Baseline Model Conclusion

 Based on the linear regression analysis, there is no meaningful relationship between the number of steps in a recipe and its total cooking time.
 The model produced an R² score of 0.00, which indicates that the number of steps explains none of the variation in cooking time across the dataset.
-Additionally, the mean squared error was high (645,937.88), suggesting that the model’s predictions are not accurate.
+Additionally, the mean squared error was high (450036.54), suggesting that the model’s predictions are not accurate.
 This relationship is not reliable due to the poor model fit.

+## Final Model
 In order to remedy this dilemma, we decided to try and get rid of some of the outliers that may be influencing this model.
 In order to do this, we used IQR to create a lower and upper bound, filtering out data points that took too much or too little cooking time.

 New Features: